Internal

 Module aims and purpose

-This module introduces students to Object Oriented Programming using Python as the main programming language and its applications in Finance.
+This module introduces students to Object Oriented Programming using Python as the main programming language and its applications in Finance and Business.
 Programming skills are among the most desired in today data driven business landscape.
 The module aims to present topics such as the basics of programming, including class, objects, datatypes, conditional statements and loops, processing data from files, receiving inputs and displaying relevant outputs.
 Students who complete this course should be able to write simple programming functions in Python, process data files including reading, and modifying and writing data to external files, data management and visualisation.
-In additional, students will learn to read and write to Excel and CSV files, connect to databases, obtain and process data from the Web, as well as use Python for Finance and Econometrics.
+In addition, students will learn to read and write to Excel and CSV files, connect to databases, obtain and process data from the Web, as well as use Python for Finance and Econometrics.

 Module learning outcomes